csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 # Ergodic Process in The Mean

+An ergodic process in the mean means that a sample function extracted stationarity random process randomly is a process that includes all probabilitic information of a random process.
+Although it is very hard to prove whether it is a ergodic process or not, <span style="color: red;">note that a white noise is a ergodic process.</span>

 A time average and time correlation of any deterministic function $x(t)$ is defined as formula [1] and formula [2] respectively.

 <p align="center">